 Section 4: Guidance for connectivity

 4.1 Fostering students’ reflection and employability competences through a mentoring programme in higher education

 4.2 Collaborative Communication between Teachers and Company Supervisors for Integrative Teaching: An Exploratory Study in Australia, Germany and Switzerland.

 4.3 Pedagogic strategies at the boundary of school and work

 Ilya Zitter, Simon Beausaert, & Eva Kyndt

-Ilya Zitter is Associate Professor at the Research Centre for Learning and Innovation at the HU University of Applied Sciences Utrecht, The Netherlands.
+Ilya Zitter is Professor at the research group Vocational Education at the Research Centre for Learning and Innovation at the HU University of Applied Sciences Utrecht, The Netherlands.